 Amidst all the recipes, I return often to the gems given to me by my friend, Jen.
 Like me, Jen likes to experiment with new recipes and acquired many of her favorites from her grandmother.

 This meatball recipe reduces mess–and fat–by baking the meatballs instead of pan-frying.
 Parmesan and panko add great flavor and texture.
-Make them ahead and simmer with Basic Marinara sauce (your favorite store bought works, too) in a crock pot set on low.
+Make them ahead and simmer with Basic Marinara sauce (your favorite store bought works too) in a crock pot set on low.
 Or heat on the stove as you are boiling water for pasta.

-A single recipe yields two dozen golfball-size meatballs.
-The recipe can easily be doubled and the baked meatballs freeze well.
-I made the batch pictured below with a friend.
+I made the quadruple batch pictured below with a friend.
 Meal prep is inherently rewarding–and so much more fun when chatting the whole time!

 Jen's Incredible Baked Meatballs have been a reader and family favorite for years!